 A vitamin B12 deficiency may cause various neurologic and psychiatric disturbances.
 Because of its role in nerve health and neurotransmitter signaling, vitamin B12 benefits cognitive function and is used to lower the risk of neurodegenerative diseases, including Alzheimer’s disease and dementia.

 One of the most researched vitamin B12 benefits is its ability to help in healthy regulation of the nervous system, including reducing such mood disorders as depression and anxiety.
-Vitamin B12, along with folate, is needed as a major determinant of one-carbon metabolism, which produces the compound called SAM (S-adenosyl methionine).
+Which produces the compound called SAM (S-adenosyl methionine).
 SAM is crucial for neurological function, dealing with stress and mood regulation.

 A diet rich in food products containing Vitamin B12 is helpful in reducing the level of cholesterol in the human body.
 Also, this vitamin helps in controlling the level of triglycerides, which maintains the proper functioning of the human heart.

 Vitamin B12 is essential for healthy skin, hair and nails because it plays a major part in cell reproduction.
 It can also reduce hair breakage and help nails to become stronger.

 Vitamin B-12 it’s a great idea to start eating more foods that contain ample amounts of this B vitamin.
 Try not to rely on a multivitamin or synthetic sources.
 An all natural strategy is best for the body and mind.

 Vitamin B12 is effective in treating Alzheimer’s disease.
 This disease is accompanied by symptoms like confusion and cognitive degeneration.